-Dental coverage for most employees is provided through Delta Dental.
-Fire 106 & Police Guild members have dental coverage through their specific bargaining unit.
+Dental coverage for Non-Uniform and FOP is provided through Delta Dental.
+Police Guild and Fire 106/106S members have dental coverage through their specific bargaining unit.

-Eye glasses and contacts are provided through VSP Vision Care.
-Fire 106 and Police Guild members have vision coverage through their specific bargaining unit.
+Vision hardware coverage for Non-Uniform and FOP is provided through VSP Vision Care.
+Police Guild and Fire 106/106S members have vision coverage through their specific bargaining unit.

 Flexible Spending Account